bobmahalo/DTCC/SEC.md

 ## Facilitating Capital Formation

-Our regulatory governance provides companies and entrepreneurs with a variety of avenues to access the U.S. economy's capital markets to help them create jobs, develop life-changing innovations and technology, and provide financial opportunities for those who invest in them.
+Our regulatory governance provides [[Companies]] and entrepreneurs with a variety of avenues to access the U.S. economy's capital markets to help them create jobs, develop life-changing innovations and technology, and provide financial opportunities for those who invest in them.

 Access to capital is particularly critical for small businesses, which create approximately two-thirds of all new jobs in the U.S. economy.